-Creative interventions are mean to bring arts into organisations not only to meet the individual needs within companies, but also to benefit team and organisational development and external communication.
+Creative interventions are ways of bringing arts into organisations to meet both individual needs within companies and to improve team development and external communication.

 What is their effect & impact?

 The first evident effect they produce is above all on human resource development.
 For instance, organisational change or the opportunity to identify a problem or strengthen a sense of community may be enhanced throughout team events or a visual representation of the organisation’s identity and visions.
-Arts and creative interventions target idea and problems in straightforward visual manner by stimulating audiences, enriching their experiences and fostering processes of self-reflection.
+Art and creative interventions approach ideas and problems in a direct, visual manner and stimulate audiences, enriching their experiences and fostering processes of self-reflection.

 Others employ them as management consultants since their creative and artistic capabilities support managers in solving problems, visualising concepts, ideas, objects and processes through images or products, coping with team or organisational problems and supporting discussions with the benefits of “fresh” and unconditioned perspectives.

-Often, companies commission creative/art projects within the company with the aim of inspiring or supporting managers and employees in the idea or product/service generation through the engagement in the process of artistic creation or the resulting artworks
+Often, companies commission creative/art projects within the company with the aim of inspiring or supporting managers and employees in the idea or product/service generation through engaging in the process of artistic creation or the resulting artworks.

-The difference in direct perception of creatives and artists and managers generates new views, interpretation and solutions on working contexts and points out alternative courses of action.
+The difference in direct perception of creatives and artists and managers generates new perspectives, interpretation and solutions on working contexts and points out alternative courses of action.

-Following the examples provided above and their relevant positive impacts, creative or arts-based interventions take various forms in terms of how they are realised in organisations and how they influence organisations and organisational actors.
+Following the examples provided above and their relevant positive impacts, creative or arts-based interventions take various forms in terms of how they are implemented in organisations and how they influence organisations and stakeholders.

 How to make sure you make the best out of such an intervention?